achtnullzwei/Doorman/docs/en/changelog/firmware.md

 This release **will impact your current setup** and **requires** you to go through the **setup process again**.

 ### 🚀 What's New?
-- **Expanded Support for Model-Specific Settings**
-   Settings compatibility has been added for most indoor station models and also for some outdoor station models.

-- **Added Support for Acknowledgment Messages**
-   Acknowledgment messages are now properly handled, following additional investigation into previously unsupported cases.

 - **Streamlined Door Control with Unified Lock Entities**
   The `Open Door` buttons have been replaced by new, standardized lock entities.
   You can now use the `lock.unlock` action in Home Assistant for seamless door control.